 Rosie’s battle with cancer was really public and she was always in the local paper for her fundraising.
-We all had to be in Team Rosie for Cancer Research UK’s Peninsula Bike Ride the year after her diagnosis, she raised nearly £1,800 – the most funds of any competitor.
-She spent part of her 13th birthday walking for Savannah, a seven-month-old girl who was battling Leukaemia.
+We all had to be in Team Rosie for Cancer Research UK’s Peninsula Bike Ride the year after her diagnosis.
+She raised nearly £1,800 – the most funds of any competitor.
+She spent part of her 13th birthday walking for Savannah, a seven-month-old girl who was battling leukaemia.
 And that year Rosie’s unrelenting spirit was honoured by the Cornish Gorsedd, which awarded her the Frank Pascoe Cup for courage and determination in the face of adversity.

 As tiny as Rosie was she filled the whole house and when she was ill our house was always full.
 Her personality shone through the most when she was poorly.

-A lot of the nurses really struggled when Rosie died because she was a huge part of their lives.
+A lot of the nurses really struggled when Rosie died, because she was a huge part of their lives.
 There were 1,500 people in the church for the funeral.
-They all clapped and applauded her, chanted her name, people in Penzance said it was like Maisy Day.
+They all clapped and applauded her, chanted her name, people in Penzance said it was like Mazey Day.
 It was a celebration of her life, as tragic as it was, for a child who celebrated all of her life.

 Since her death Charlie and Amy hold Rock For Rosie which raises thousands of pounds in her memory.
 Lots of her friends have been fundraising.
 Truro College has a Rosie Howis award for people who have overcome difficulties.